-An important goal of the Future Blue Fellowship Program is to create a peer community where we can support and uplift each other to create meaningful change for a healthier planet.
+An important goal of the Fellowship Grant Program is to create a peer community where we can support and uplift each other to create meaningful change for a healthier planet.

 Many of us Future Blue Youth Council members have participated in youth-led environmental initiatives and even launched our own nonprofit organizations, and we are eager to share our tips, key learnings, and networks with you!
 Visit this page often to find out about updated office hours, new webinars and toolkits, and other resources!